camgraff/chat_system/README.md

 2. Use './server' to start the server.
 You can also specify a port number using './server [PORT]'.
 If not specified, PORT defaults to 8000.

-3. Open a new terminal window and cd into project directory.
+3. Open a new terminal window for each client and cd into project directory.

 4. Use './client' to start the client.
 You can specify a server IP and port number using './client [SERVER_IP] [PORT]'.
 You cannot only specify one argument.
 You must specify SERVER_IP and PORT or omit both arguments.
 SERVER_IP defaults to localhost and PORT default to 8000.